aimeeu/aimee-ukasick-resume/docs/tech_writing.rst

 - I like to organize chaos
 - I like to bring clarity to muddy waters
-- I like to enable developers to be better documentors, whether it's providing them with page templates or figuring out how to create automated API documentation from a Swagger file.
+- I like to enable developers to be better documentors, whether it's providing them with page templates or figuring out how to create automated API documentation from a Swagger file

 Publicly Available Docs
 =======================
 Acumos
 ------
+| **Markup**: reStructuredText
+| **Tools**: Sphinx, Pandoc

 It all started with a phone call from JM, my AVP, asking me to take a look at the Acumos project's docs and tell him what was missing.
 This was two weeks prior to the project's launch as an Open Source project in the Linux Foundation.
 An automated documentation project had been created using Sphinx, with submodules linking to most of the component repositories.
 However, developers hadn't been given guidelines on creating documentation: file structure, naming, content, reStructuredText.
 In addition, most of the end-user documentation was non-existent, and nobody had even started pulling all the docs together into a coherent, user-friendly format.
 So I hatched a plan:

 - Analyze all the docs in the component repos